razizian/AstroSense-RT/README.md

-# Real-Time Sensor Data Processing System
+# Spacecraft Real-Time Sensor Data Processing System

 A real-time sensor data processing module for an embedded Linux spacecraft system.
 The system simulates sensor data, processes it using a moving average, and communicates between processes using POSIX Message Queues.